International Politics of Human Rights

 - Term 2

-This course focuses on the history, institutions and politics of the global human rights regime, and considers its future prospects.
+This module focuses on the history, institutions and politics of the global human rights regime, and considers its future prospects.
 It begins with a look at the current contested history of human rights asking why myths about their origins are so persistent and at how their advocates claim they impact on the world.
 We also look at whether or not we ought to see human rights as ‘Western’ and at the relationship between global human rights institutions at the local, national and transnational levels.
 Lectures then focus on the contemporary politics of human rights in several key areas: The war on terror and torture, the International Criminal Court, the Responsibility to Protect and gender and sexual identity.
 We also look at underlying social changes and ask whether there is now a ‘market’ for human rights that makes suffering a commodity, and at whether human rights and humanitarian organizations will increasingly take divergent paths in the next decade.
 Finally, we look at the idea of ‘Eastphalia’ and at claims that we are entering a phase of ‘post-Western politics’ heralded by (relative) American decline.
 Has the global human rights regime reached its limits?
 Will it recede in the face of religious and nationalist resistance?
 Will this fuel a revitalized sovereignty-first agenda at the United Nations?

-One 2 hour seminar every week for 10 weeks.
+A one-hour lecture and one-hour seminar every week for 10 weeks.

 Scope and syllabus